JetBrains/intellij-sdk-docs/topics/intro/about.md

 Each one builds on the content of the previous section, but it is not necessary to read the guide in order.
 The [Key Topics](key_topics.md) page aims to link to the pages that are necessary to be able to understand the architecture and get started building plugins.

  > While browsing this guide, you will notice that there are topics that are greyed out.
  > Unfortunately, the guide is not complete and contains placeholders for specific topics.
  > We are working on increasing the coverage, but if you get stuck due to missing content, please see the [Getting Help](getting_help.md) section for details on how to get moving again.
  >
-> The guide is also [Open Source on GitHub](https://github.com/JetBrains/intellij-sdk-docs), and Pull Requests for new content or updates are always gratefully received.
+ > The guide is also [Open Source on GitHub](https://github.com/JetBrains/intellij-sdk-docs), and Pull Requests for new content, corrections or updates are always gratefully received.
-> A Pull Request does not need to be fully comprehensive - if a little update would help you, it will help other developers too!
-All pull requests will be reviewed before being accepted, so don't worry about inaccuracies.
-> Please see the [Contributing](intellij-sdk-docs-original_CONTRIBUTING.md) page for details on building the guide locally and contributing.
+ > Please see the [Contributing](intellij-sdk-docs-original_CONTRIBUTING.md) page for details.
  >
  {type="note"}